 If you just need to do any UK PPL(b) written examinations, Hannah Cameron, BBAC Ground Examiner is happy to adjudicate at Cameron Balloons Ltd, Bedminster, Bristol, BS3 4NH during factory hours at a mutually agreeable date and time.

-Cameron Balloons are supporting Aerobility, which helps disabled people fly - so exam 'charges' are now £20 per examination, all of which goes to that great cause and we will keep you posted on Facebook, about all the monies raised.
+Cameron Balloons support a number of charities and good causes - so exam 'charges' are now £20 per examination, all of which goes to the charities as described in detail here http://www.cameronballoons.co.uk/spotlight/community-education-charity-social we will also keep you posted on Facebook, about all the monies raised.
 (Note: Normal charges per examination are £35 as recommended by the BBAC)